Affilliate Links help support the site

 (LAC-1), is available now as a free download from:

 Users can purchase an authorization code online to unlock the full version of the LAC-1.
-About OASYS:

 This complete musical production environment unites multiple state-of-the-art synthesizers, sampling, audio recording, MIDI sequencing, control surface, large color TouchView display and more, all in one package.
 Its open architecture allows new methods of creating sound, new effects and other future Korg offerings to be incorporated, for endless sonic possibilities for years to come.